-Norton Children’s Gynecology is the only practice in in Kentucky, Louisville and Southern Indiana dedicated to pediatric gynecological care.
+Norton Children’s Gynecology, affiliated with the UofL School of Medicine, is the only practice in in Kentucky, Louisville and Southern Indiana dedicated to pediatric gynecological care.
 Our board-certified physicians treat PCOS (polycystic ovary syndrome) with the sensitivity that children, teens and parents need.

 PCOS is a common condition that affects teen girls and women of reproductive age.